danwerner21/TI99_22/README.md

 * on rev 0.95 the joystick and cassette connectors are mirrored and need to be mounted on the bottom side of the board to function
 * Both of these are corrected in 0.96

+* The reset button J1 should be attached to pin 5 of U1 not Pin 4

 ## Bill of Materials
 ### Console
 Qty|Reference(s)|Part